noahehall/multicloud/providers/aws/services/securityIdentityCompliance/kms.md

   - configuring a KMS key as the default key for EBS encryption
     - the default KMS key policy allows any IAM user with access to the required KMS actions to use this default key to encrypt or decrypt EBS resources.
     - search the docs for the required KMS permissions

+### neptune

+- On an encrypted Neptune instance, data in the underlying storage is encrypted, as are the automated backups, snapshots, and replicas in the same cluster.